jlull7774/Project-1/README.md

 Match the ``` audio / image ``` with eachother to win a jackpot, if you can't.
 YOU LOSE!!!

+# User Story

+As a user, I want to give people a fun game to play that's rememerable and easy to play.
+I want to make it user friendly.
+Slots is a game that annoying sometimes, I wanted to take that and do something with it.
+I made this game easy to play and rewarding to win.
+In the future I would like to give this game to a company that can really do something with it as well as update it accordingly.

+# Technologies Used:
+HTML
+CSS
+JavaScript (logic and DOM manipulation)

+## Wireframes

 # **Losing Combo**

 ![Losing Combo](https://i.pinimg.com/originals/3f/f1/62/3ff162548796f9367d0efb13c7444dbf.jpg)